Trahloc/Misc/zeroth_law_pkg/frameworks/python/ZerothLawAIFramework.py313.md

     """PURPOSE: Processes a validated item based on configuration.
     CONTEXT: Developed via TDD/DDT.
 Assumes immutable inputs (Principle #4.5).
 Handles X, Y, Z cases.
              Rationale for using Algorithm A documented below (Principle #7).
+             **PUBLIC API RATIONALE:** [Explain why this function must be public, e.g., "Serves as the primary entry point for processing items accessed by module X and Y."] (Required per Sec 4.5)
     PRE-CONDITIONS:
      - item_data is validated by Pydantic upstream (Sec 4.7).
      - config is a valid, immutable Config object.